Global Shield against Climate Risks

 In-Country Process

-The inclusive and participatory Global Shield In-Country Process aims to assess risks and needs of Global Shield partner countries to develop tailored support packages that close protection gaps and protect more vulnerable people against climate risks.
+The inclusive and participatory Global Shield In-Country Process aims to assess risks and needs of Global Shield Countries to develop tailored support packages that close protection gaps and protect more vulnerable people against climate risks.

 Read more